cbor-wg/CBORbis/j.md

 Sometimes it is beneficial to carry an embedded CBOR data item that is not meant to be decoded immediately at the time the enclosing data item is being decoded.
-Tag number 24 (CBOR data item) can be used to tag the embedded byte string as a data item encoded in CBOR format.
-Contained items that aren't byte strings are invalid.
-A contained byte string is valid if it encodes a well-formed CBOR item; validity checking of the decoded CBOR item is not required for tag validity (but could be offered by a generic decoder as a special option).
+Tag 24 (CBOR data item) can be used to tag the embedded byte string as a data item encoded in CBOR format.

 #### Expected Later Encoding for CBOR-to-JSON Converters {#convexpect}

-Tags number 21 to 23 indicate that a byte string might require a specific encoding when interoperating with a text-based representation.
+Tags 21 to 23 indicate that a byte string might require a specific encoding when interoperating with a text-based representation.
 These tags are useful when an encoder knows that the byte string data it is writing is likely to be later converted to a particular JSON-based